gyuho/learn/doc/etcd_raft_algorithm/README.md

 - **`state machine`**: Any program or application that *takes input* and *returns output*.
-- **`replicated state machines`**: State machines are distributed on a collection of servers and compute identical copies of the same state: those state machines are *replicated state machines*.
-In doing so, even when some of the servers are down, other state machines can keep running.
+- **`replicated state machines`**: State machines that are distributed on a collection of servers and compute identical copies of the same state.
-  Typically, **replicated state machines are implemented replicating logs of commands identically on the collection of servers**.
+  Even when some of the servers are down, other state machines can keep running.
+Typically **replicated state machines are implemented by replicating log entries identically on the collection of servers**.
 - **`log`**: A log contains the list of commands, so that *state machines* can apply those log entries *when it is safe to do so*.
 A log entry is the primary work unit of *Raft algorithm*.
-- **`log commit`**: A leader `commits` a log entry only after the leader has replicated the entry on a majority of servers in a cluster.
-Such log entry is considered safe to be applied to state machines. `Commit` includes the preceding entries, such as the ones from previous leaders.
+- **`log commit`**: A leader `commits` a log entry only after the leader has replicated the entry on a majority of servers in the cluster.
+Such log entry is considered safe to be applied to state machines. `Commit` also includes preceding entries, such as the ones from previous leaders.
 This is done by the leader keeping track of the highest index to commit.
-- **`leader`**: *Raft algorithm* achieves *consensus* **by first electing a leader** that accepts log entries from clients, and replicates them on other servers(followers) telling them when it is safe to apply log entries to their state machines.
+- **`leader`**: *Raft algorithm* achieves *consensus* **by first electing a leader**.
+A leader handles client requests and replicates log entries to other servers(followers), and telling them when to apply log entries to their state machines.
 When a leader fails or gets disconnected from other servers, then the algorithm elects a new leader.
-In normal operation, there is **exactly only one leader** and all of the other servers are followers.
-  A leader must keep sending heartbeats to maintain its authority.
+In normal operation, there is **exactly only one leader**.
+A leader must keep sending heartbeat messages to other servers to maintain its authority.
-  A leader handles all requests from clients.
 - **`client`**: A client requests that **a leader append a new log entry**.
   Then the leader writes and replicates them to its followers.
 A client does **not need to know which machine is the leader**, sending write requests to any machine in the cluster.
-If a client sends request to followers, the followers redirects to the current leader (Raft paper §5.1).
+If a client sends request to a follower, it redirects to the current leader (Raft paper §5.1).
+A leader sends out `AppendEntries` RPCs with its `leaderId` to other servers, so that a follower knows where to redirect its client requests.
 - **`follower`**: A follower is completely passive, issuing no RPCs and only responds to incoming RPCs from candidates and leaders.
 All servers start as followers.
 If a follower receives no communication(heartbeat), it becomes a